hellphish/Project-Cuddlephish/README.md

 Export GIFs from After Effects with amazing quality

 # Requirements
-FFmpeg and gifski binaries need to be in the ProjectCuddlePhish/bin directory Get them from https://ffmpeg.org/download.html and https://gif.ski/
+FFmpeg and gifski binaries need to be in the ProjectCuddlePhish/bin directory.

+Get them from https://ffmpeg.org/download.html and https://gif.ski/

 # Installation